Category: French Literature

 Is this translation suitable for academic study?

-The Classics Retold edition is a complete modern English translation of the unabridged text.
+the edition linked below is a complete modern English translation of the unabridged text.
 Students who require substantial scholarly apparatus — detailed period introductions, textual variants, footnotes on Restoration politics — may want to supplement it with the Oxford or Penguin editions.
 For reading the novel as a novel, this translation is the clearest currently available in English.

 The Red and the Black — Stendhal